Pokémon Ultra Sun and Ultra Moon: Sales

 Following release, the two games sold 1.2 million physical copies—excluding digital copies purchased from the Nintendo eShop—within the first three days on sale in Japan.
 By the end of the year, the two games had sold over 2 million copies in Japan alone, making it the best-selling video game in the country for 2017.
 Sales from Ultra Sun and Ultra Moon pushed the cumulative sales of the franchise to exceed the 300 million copies sold milestone.
 According to Amazon, Ultra Sun and Ultra Moon were their seventh-best selling video games in 2017—however, they drop to 25th for Ultra Sun and 28th for Ultra Moon if other video game-related products and console variations are accounted for.
-As of 31 March 2023, a combined total of 9.15 million copies have been sold worldwide, ranking them as the ninth-best-selling Nintendo 3DS titles of all time.
+As of March 31, 2025, a combined total of 9.26 million units have been sold worldwide, ranking them as the ninth-best-selling Nintendo 3DS titles of all time.